bharatsreyus/DeepLearning-basics/README.md

 # DeepLearning-basics
-some basics of DL
+Some basics of DeepLearning.
-ive used some tensorflow and keras for recogonising handwritten numbers using mnist dataset.
+I've used some tensorflow and keras for recogonising handwritten numbers using mnist dataset and microsoft-kaggle cat vs dog datasets.